DTUWindEducation/final-project-letsgorepo/README.md

 ---

+`weibull`
+In this module we fit Weibull distribution for wind speed at a given location (inside the box) and a given height.
+Then plot the wind speed distribution (histogram vs. fitted Weibull distribution) at a given location (inside the box) and a given height.

+---

 `wind_rose`: Plot wind rose diagram that showes the frequencies of different wind direction at a given location (inside the box) and a given height.

 ---